chatmethar-comp/TheBirth/README.md

 for example, if today is Poom's 2th Birthday, the function will return 730 (365*2 days)

-## Want to check how many days this person was born, is it true?
+## how many days this person was born, is it true?
 We can use ***checkDate***
 Then result will show person who have days that equal input.